AliOzcelik/Machine-Learning-and-Statistics/README.md

+This repository includes various Machine Learning algorithms implementations from scratch

-K-means clustering works with the Dermatology.xlsx data
+Clustering algorithms works with the Dermatology data Classification algorithms work with Wisconsin Breast Cancer data